-Winchester’s libraries, archive and collections preserve the history of the school, and provide a unique learning resource.
+Winchester’s libraries, archives and collections are of international significance, preserve the history of the school, and provide a unique learning resource.
 Artefacts acquired over the past six centuries often form the basis of a Div discussion, or are incorporated in to everyday lessons.

 The College Archives record the history of the school, its estates, buildings and pupils from its foundation.
 Uniquely, the archives are housed in the same rooms built for their storage in the 1390s, and due to the quality of that provision, remain remarkably well preserved.
 We welcome enquiries about all aspects of the school’s history.

 Some resources can now be seen online.
 These include registers of pupils, the school magazine (published since 1866), and a published catalogue of the archives.
 For more information, to make an appointment to visit or to send an enquiry, please contact the College Archivist, Suzanne Foster.